kununu/collections/docs/collection-trait.md

 ## eachChunk

-This method chunks the collection and executes the given anonymous function with each chunk.
+Internally, this method calls the [chunk](#chunk) function and then executes the passed anonymous function with each chunk.

 ## empty